Dehumidifier buying guide

 Protect against damp, condensation, and mould in the home

 Dehumidifiers are a great way to protect your home from moisture and mould.
 Not only that, they protect against dust, bacteria and germs.
+Wondering whether you need one in the home?
+Here are some reasons why you might benefit from having a dehumidifier in your bathroom, bedroom, or any room you want to protect from high levels of moisture.
 Let us take you through our range, we’ll help you find the best dehumidifier for you and your home.

 A dehumidifier will benefit any home.
 They remove the excess water in the air that can lead to condensation and damp problems.

 Boiling pans, taking baths or showers and drying laundry indoors all create moisture.
 Even breath contains water vapour.
 Estimates suggest that over a pint of water is produced by each person daily - simply by breathing.

 During the colder months, the drop in temperature causes moisture to condense and form on cold surface areas.
 Affected areas include windows, tiles, walls and inside cupboards.
 If left untreated, this condensation can lead to damp.

 Dehumidifiers have a filter that removes any unwanted spores or particles.
 Before releasing fresh and clean air to circulate throughout your home.

 There are two types of dehumidifier manufactured - compressor/ refrigeration and desiccant dehumidifiers.

 Compressor/ refrigeration dehumidifiers

 All our dehumidifiers offered at B&Q are compressor/ refrigeration dehumidifiers, which are designed to work in temperatures that rarely drop below 10°C. They are best suited to everyday use in the home where temperatures are usually between 10 and 22°C.

 These units work by creating one of the coldest surfaces in your home - helping to attract the excess moisture away from windows and other cold surfaces.
 This technique is more energy efficient than using heat (as is the case with desiccant dehumidifiers), making it a cost-effective option.